Todd Kohlhepp: Arrest and investigation

 Kohlhepp was arrested shortly after Brown's rescue.
-He later confessed to the Chesnee shootings and the murders of the Coxies, in exchange for allowing him to talk to his mother, give her a photograph, and transfer money to the college fund of a friend's child.
+He later confessed to the Chesnee shootings and the murders of the Coxies in exchange for being allowed to talk to his mother, give her a photograph, and transfer money to the college fund of a friend's child.
 While meeting with his mother, he reportedly confessed to the killings and kidnapping.
-When he confessed to the Chesnee shootings, Kohlhepp said he shot each of the victims once in the forehead, a detail in the investigation that was never released to the public.
+When he confessed to the Chesnee shootings, Kohlhepp revealed details of the killings that had never been made public.

-A search of Kohlhepp's property also uncovered numerous weapons, including 9mm pistols outfitted with suppressors, semi-automatic rifles, and an undetermined amount of ammunition.
+A search of Kohlhepp's property uncovered numerous weapons, including 9mm pistols fitted with suppressors, semi-automatic rifles, and an undetermined amount of ammunition.
 Because there was no record of a background check under Kohlhepp's name for the purchase of a firearm, investigators believe he likely acquired the weapons illegally.

-Shortly following Kohlhepp's arrest, authorities in Spartanburg County discovered a number of seemingly joking product reviews for various items such as padlocks, shovels, tasers, and gun accessories on retail website Amazon.com written by a user known simply as "me".
+Shortly after Kohlhepp's arrest, authorities in Spartanburg County discovered a number of seemingly joking product reviews for various items such as padlocks, shovels, tasers, and gun accessories on retail website Amazon.com written by a user known simply as "me".
 One review about a padlock stated, "solid locks.. have 5 on a shipping container.. wont stop them.. but sure will slow them down til they are too old to care."
 Another, written for a folding shovel, read, "keep in car for when you have to hide the bodies and you left the full size shovel at home.... does not come with a midget, which would have been nice."
 The reviewer's "wish list" page was listed as Todd Kohlhepp.

-Following his arrest, Kohlhepp claimed to his mother that there were many other victims aside from the aforementioned.
+Following his arrest, Kohlhepp told his mother that there were many other victims than those known.
 When his mother asked how many, his response was, "You do not have enough fingers."
-During interrogation, he claimed to have shot a victim in Arizona.
+During interrogation, he said he had shot a victim in Arizona.
 On November 18, 2016, it was reported that the Tempe Police Department had begun an investigation into Kohlhepp's claim, searching through unsolved homicides in the past three decades.
-They said they would focus on cases dated from 1983 to 1986, when Kohlhepp was living with his father; and also between August 2001, when Kohlhepp completed his sentence for kidnapping, and November 2001, when he moved back to South Carolina.
+They said they would focus on cases dated from 1983 to 1986, when Kohlhepp was living with his father, and also between August 2001, when Kohlhepp completed his sentence for kidnapping, and November 2001, when he moved back to South Carolina.

-On November 25, 2016, police in Greer, South Carolina, announced that they had named Kohlhepp as a person of interest in an unsolved 2003 bank robbery and triple homicide at the local Blue Ridge Savings Bank.
-This crime was separated from the Chesnee shootings by six months.
-However, as of May 16, 2018, no definitive link between Kohlhepp and the killings was established, and Kohlhepp has denied any involvement in the case.
+On November 25, 2016, police in Greer, South Carolina, announced that they had named Kohlhepp as a person of interest in an unsolved 2003 bank robbery and triple homicide at the local Blue Ridge Savings Bank that had taken place six months before the Chesnee shootings.
+However, as of May 16, 2018, no definitive link between Kohlhepp and the killings had been established; Kohlhepp denied any involvement in the case.

 In December 2017, Kohlhepp wrote to the Spartanburg Herald-Journal claiming that he had more victims who had not been discovered.